BOOKATIGER/heroku-buildpack-slug-cleanup/README.md

 ## Tests

-You can run test for this repository by using docker or docker-compose:
+You can run tests for this repository by using docker or docker-compose:
 ```bash
 # docker-compose
 $ docker-compose up